Why you want to stop early

 How many rounds of debate are actually useful?

-The Multi-Agent Debate paper reports useful convergence in two to four rounds across the tasks they measured.
-Past that, models frequently reach for new disagreements that are not substantively real.
-Joint Chiefs caps at five rounds by default and breaks earlier when convergence is detected.
+The MAD paper observed convergence in 2 to 4 rounds across the tasks they measured.
+Past that, models start reaching for disagreements that aren't real.
+Joint Chiefs caps at 5 rounds by default and breaks earlier when positions converge.

 Why does forced debate past convergence hurt?